 When you find out that you are pregnant, you realise that you need to make certain changes in your lifestyle.
-Yes, you cannot eat anything or everything now!
-Your body will go through a lot of changes during pregnancy but at this time, your priority will be to keep yourself and your growing baby in a healthy condition.
-During the nine crucial months of pregnancy, you will receive a lot of well-meaning advice from friends and relatives about the type of food you should eat during pregnancy, and sometimes, it will even confuse you.
+Yes, you cannot eat anything or everything as you did before.
+Your body will go through a lot of changes during pregnancy.
+During the nine crucial months of pregnancy, you will receive a lot of well-meaning advice from friends and relatives about the type of food you should eat during pregnancy, and it can leave you all confused.
 If you love eating fruits, especially, mangoes, you might wonder whether you can eat it or not during pregnancy.
 The same will happen with other food items too.
 But today we will be talking about one fruit – mangoes!
-Read this article to find out whether you can eat mangoes during pregnancy or not!
+Read this article to find out the relation between mango and pregnancy.

 Is It Safe to Eat Mangoes During Pregnancy?

-It is believed that eating mangoes during pregnancy can increase heat in the body, otherwise known as ‘thermogenesis’.
+It is believed that eating mango in pregnancy can increase heat in the body, otherwise known as ‘thermogenesis’.
 But that may not be true!
 Spicy foods, ginger, chillies, and strong herbal products need energy to digest and process, and are responsible for increasing body heat.
 There is, however, no proof that eating mangoes increase heat or cause harm to the baby.

 Nutritional Value of Mangoes

 Mangoes are packed with nutrients and vitamins that can meet the nutritional requirements of a pregnant woman to an extent.
 Mangoes are a rich source of Vitamin A and Vitamin C and are packed with flavonoids like alpha and beta carotene & beta-cryptoxanthin.
 They also contain potassium, folate and copper in good quantities.
 To know more about the nutritional value of mangoes, take a look at the chart below.
-The chart below lists the nutritional value of mangoes.
+The chart below lists the nutritional value of 100 gms edible portion of kesar varieties of mangoes.

 How Many Mangoes Can You Eat During Pregnancy?